SAP-archive/teched2020-DEV161/exercises/ex6/README.md

 ## Summary

 With this, you have successfully connected you app to a real backend system.
 You now have the option to test run the app against a real backend or to test run it with mock data (auto generated or user provided).

+You also learned about single-root workspaces and multi-root workspaces.
+In this exercise you used *Untitled Workspace*.
+You can find out how to work with persistent multi-root workspaces in the SAP Business Application Studio [documnetation](https://help.sap.com/viewer/9d1db9835307451daa8c930fbd9ab264/Cloud/en-US/0919ce1ca4a342628e49c0f5e9c8cdcf.html).

 Continue to - [Exercise 7 - Run the app on CF](../ex7/README.md)